gatsbyjs/gatsby/docs/docs/why-gatsby-uses-graphql.md

 ## Create pages from JSON with images

-In many cases, the data for pages won’t be hard-coded into `gatsby-node.js`.
-More likely it will come from an external source, such as a JSON file or third-party API.
+In many cases, the data for pages can't feasibly be hard-coded into `gatsby-node.js`.
+More likely it will come from an external source, such as a third-party API, local Markdown, or JSON files.

 For example, you might have a JSON file with post data: